Wireless charging inches ahead as two industry groups merge

 Squabbling about which variation will become the global standard has gotten in the way of widespread adoption.
 The wireless charging market could be worth $8.5 billion by 2018, according to market research firm IHS.

-A third group, the Wireless Power Consortium which includes tech names such as Nokia and Philips (PHG.AS), has made the most headway so far with its "Qi" standard shipping in about 20 million devices in 2013, equivalent to less than 2 percent of the billion smartphones shipped around the world.
+A third group, the Wireless Power Consortium which includes tech names such as Nokia and Philips, has made the most headway so far with its "Qi" standard shipping in about 20 million devices in 2013, equivalent to less than 2 percent of the billion smartphones shipped around the world.